Democrats eye new $1 billion effort to crack down on Big Tech in sprawling economic package

 Democrats for years have criticized Amazon, Apple, Facebook and Google, arguing that some of the country’s most profitable companies have become too powerful — sometimes at the expense of their users.
 On Capitol Hill, Democrats have spearheaded sprawling antitrust investigations into the tech giants and called on top federal agencies to take a more aggressive stance against the industry.

-The proposal is set for consideration by the House Energy and Commerce Committee led by Rep. Frank Pallone Jr. (D-N.J.) starting next week, as Democrats race to finalize their bill by Sept.
+The proposal is set for consideration by the House Energy and Commerce Committee, led by Rep. Frank Pallone Jr. (D-N.J.), starting next week, as Democrats race to finalize their bill by Sept.
 15.

-The new proposal would not remake the FTC’s powers, since the reconciliation process limits legislation to proposals that directly implicate federal spending.
+The new proposal would not remake the FTC’s powers, since the reconciliation process limits legislation to proposals that directly impact federal spending.

-The proposal comes as Biden’s FTC chair, Lina Khan, is under intense pressure from members of her own party to bring more aggressive action against tech giants.
+The proposal comes as Biden’s FTC chair, Lina Khan, is under intense pressure from members of her party to bring more aggressive action against tech giants.
 Khan, who was sworn in as FTC chair in June, has a reputation as a critic of tech giants’ power, and Democrats have praised her rise to lead the agency as a sign that the industry would be subject to greater antitrust enforcement.

-At a July hearing, Khan told the House Energy and Commerce Committee that the agency’s current resources are strained amid of a crush of merger applications.
+At a July hearing, Khan told the House Energy and Commerce Committee that the agency’s current resources are strained amid a crush of merger applications.

 Along with the FTC funding, Democrats also have proposed billions of dollars to address other digital challenges, including a $4 billion injection of cash in an emergency program that helps schools and students connect online.
-Lawmakers authorized the spending as part of an earlier coronavirus aid package.
-Another $10 billion, meanwhile, aims to help the Department of Commerce monitor supply chain issues for potential national security and cybersecurity threats.
+Lawmakers authorized the program as part of an earlier coronavirus aid package.
+Another $10 billion, meanwhile, aims to help the Commerce Department monitor supply chain issues for potential national security and cybersecurity threats.